Step Results & the Step Manifest #

 Storage #

 There is one parquet file per run.
-Step records and measurement records share the same file, discriminated by the record_type column:
+Run, step, and vector records share the same file; the record_type column says which kind each row is.
+Measurements are stored inside each vector row:

 <data_dir>/runs/{date}/